golang/protobuf/README.md

 - `import_prefix=xxx` - a prefix that is added onto the beginning of all imports.
+- `proto_import_prefix=xxx` - a prefix that is added onto the beggining of only those imports that come from one .proto file including another.
+Useful if you don't want to use go_package option and want to generate all files under a custom location.
 - `import_path=foo/bar` - used as the package if no input files declare `go_package`.
 If it contains slashes, everything up to the rightmost slash is ignored.